Humanities students tend to work with ideas, which help them hone useful skills for work in numerous industries.

 Problem-solving

-In 2020, the median annual salary for a human resources specialist was $63,490 per year, according to BLS.
+Salary and job outlook: $64,240 per year.
 Human resource specialists who work in professional, scientific, and technical services tend to earn the most.
-In 2020 their median annual salary was $71,960.
-The need for human resources specialists is expected to grow at a rate of 10 percent, or faster than average, between 2020 and 2030 [5].
+The need for human resources specialists is expected to grow at a rate of 6 percent [5].

 Majoring in the humanities can help you develop unique perspectives about the pressing issues facing different individuals or social groups.
 Becoming a counselor can be an excellent choice if you enjoy helping other people solve their problems, though it may require additional credentials or training beyond a humanities major.